researchart/fse20/submissions/reusable/UnderstandingTypeChanges-419/INSTALL.md

    * Performs analysis on the commit history of a project as whole to detect migrations
    * Reports the edit patterns performed to apply the type change.

-Seperating the process into two distince phases facilitates easier exploration of the data, specially when the study has to be run over 100+ projects.
+Seperating the process into two distinct phases facilitates easier exploration of the data, specially when studying over 100 projects.

 ## PREREQUISITES